 - Module 2 - Basic Elements of Grants and Grant Writing

-Module 3 - Building Your Organization's Capacity and Building a Program Design
+- Module 3 - Describing Your Organization’s Capacity and Using a Logic Model

 - Module 5 - Evaluation Plans and Strategies

 - Module 6 - Grant Writing Reality Check, Pulling a Final Proposal Together

-Assignments: Participants will be asked to complete weekly exercises that will assist in meeting the learning outcomes, and to complete a grant application in response to either a grantor’s Request for Proposal or their published application guidelines for a proposal.
+- Assignments: Participants will be asked to complete weekly exercises to meet the learning outcomes and complete a grant application in response to either a grantor’s Request for Proposal or their published application guidelines for a proposal.
 Participants will be given feedback on their proposals.